Acute Kidney Injury: Common Considerations and Complications

 General considerations: Systemic and renal hemodynamics should be optimized through volume resuscitation and the use of vasopressors if necessary.
 Drugs with nephrotoxic potential should be discontinued if possible.
 Renal replacement therapy should be instituted when indicated.

-Indications for renal replacement therapy: Dialytic therapy should be instituted to prevent or treat complications of uremia, including severe hyperkalemia, refractory metabolic acidosis or volume overload, pericarditis, encephalopathy, and uremic platelet dysfunction.
+Indications for renal replacement therapy: Dialytic therapy should be instituted to prevent or treat complications of severe kidney injury including severe hyperkalemia, refractory metabolic acidosis or volume overload, pericarditis, uremic encephalopathy, and uremic platelet dysfunction.
 Dialytic therapy is also indicated in certain toxic ingestions.

 Specific clinical scenarios

 Contrast nephropathy: AKI following exposure to iodinated radiocontrast agents ("contrast nephropathy") has been the subject of a number of randomized prevention trials.
 In patients with pre-existing chronic kidney disease and therefore at risk of contrast nephropathy, the following have been suggested to lower the risk of AKI: avoidance of high osmolar contrast agents; volume expansion with isotonic saline or sodium bicarbonate; and possibly the use of N-acetylcysteine.
 No specific therapy can treat or hasten recovery from established contrast nephropathy.